Viz Extensions FAQ

 Viz Extensions expands Tableau's visualization options, making it easier for anyone to create new visualization types without any calculations or templates.

-Technically, Viz Extensions is a portal between a Tableau Worksheet and a web page that allows the creation of visualizations using d3, SVGs, javascript, or any web technology.
+Viz Extensions is a portal between a Tableau Worksheet and a web page that allows the creation of visualizations using d3, SVGs, javascript, or any web technology.

 Can the Viz Extension access my data?

 The Viz Extension cannot access your data source’s raw data or fields.
-However, the Extension obviously needs some data to render a visualization.

 As a recognized Tableau Partner, you can trust that your data is never stored anywhere, not even temporarily.
 Like every tool we create, everything happens only inside your browser.